Make Sure You're Unsure: A Framework for Verifying Probabilistic Specifications: The Functional Lagrangian Framework

+The nature of the maximization problems encountered by the optimization algorithm depends on the verification problem as well as the type of chosen Lagrangian multipliers.
+In some easy cases, like linear multipliers on a ReLU layer, this results in tractable optimization or even closed-form solutions.
+In other cases however, obtaining a non-trivial upper bound is more challenging.
+In this section, we detail two such situations for which novel results were required to get tractable bounds: distributionally robust verification and expected softmax-based problems.
+To the best of our knowledge, these bounds do not appear in the literature and thus constitute a novel contribution.

-\paragraph{Input Layer Maximization with Linexp Multipliers:} We consider the setting where we verify a deterministic network with stochastic inputs and constraints on the input distribution $p_0 \in \Pcal_0$.
-In this setting, the functional Lagrangian dual $g\br{\lambda}$ only depends on the input distribution via $g_0$, and $g_0$ evaluates to:
+\paragraph{Distributionally Robust Verification with Linexp Multipliers.} We consider the setting where we verify a deterministic network with stochastic inputs and constraints on the input distribution $p_0 \in \Pcal_0$.
+In particular, we consider $\Pcal_0 = \{\mu + \omega: \omega \sim \Pcal_{noise}\}$, where $\Pcal_{noise}$ denotes a class of zero-mean noise distributions that all satisfy the property of having sub-Gaussian tails (this is true for many common noise distributions including Bernoulli, Gaussian, truncated Gaussian):

+We also assume that each component of the noise $\omega_i$ is i.i.d.
+The functional Lagrangian dual $g\br{\lambda}$ only depends on the input distribution $p_0$ via $g_0$, which evaluates to $g_0\br{p_0, \lambda_1} = \ExP{\lambda_1\br{x}}{x \sim p_0}$.
 If we choose $\lambda_1$ to be a linear or quadratic function, then $g\br{\lambda}$ only depends on the first and second moments of $p_0$.
 This implies that the verification results will be unnecessarily conservative as they don't use the full information about the distribution $p_0$.
 To consider the full distribution it suffices to add an exponential term which evaluates to the moment generating function of the input distribution.
-In particular, we consider:

-where $\Pcal_{noise}$ denotes a class of $0$ mean noise distributions that all satisfy the property of having sub-Gaussian tails (this is true for many common noise distributions including Bernoulli, Gaussian, truncated Gaussian):
+Therefore we choose $\lambda_1\br{x} = \alpha^T x + \exp\br{\gamma^T x+\kappa}$ and $\lambda_2\br{x}=\beta^T x$.
+The following result then gives a tractable upper bound on the resulting maximization problems: \begin{proposition} In the setting described above, and with $s$ as the element-wise activation function: